 Owls that live in the United States, Canada, and Mexico include the barn owl, barred owl, boreal owl, brown hawk owl, burrowing owl, Eastern screech owl, elf owl, flammulated owl, gray owl, great horned owl, long-eared owl, mountain pygmy-owl, Northern hawk owl, North pygmy-owl, Northern saw-whet owl, oriental scoop owl, ridgeway’s pygmy-owl, short-eared owl, snowy owl, spotted owl, Western screech owl, and the whiskered screech owl.

 In contrast, North American owls’ largest species are the great gray owl and the snowy owl.
 The great owl can range from 24-33 inches in size.
-The snowy owl measures 20-27 inches in size.
+The snowy owl measures 20-27 inches in length.

-Owls have facial disks surrounding each eye covered in feathers.
+Owls have facial disks surrounding each eye, covered in feathers.
 These feathers can be adjusted to allow owls to hear sounds from far away by funneling noise into their asymmetrical ear cavities.
 Owls have flexible necks with 14 vertebrae that can rotate up to about 270 degrees.

 Owls breed in the spring and are usually monogamous with their partners.
-Male owls attract females to a nesting site by calling them or gifting them with food.
+Male owls attract females to a nesting site by calling or gifting them food.
 If their advances are accepted, they begin copulation and preening.
 Babies are born soon after.